 The two multi-band capable devices exchange FST Setup Request frame and FST Setup Response frames, as described in 11.31.2 (FST setup protocol), containing the DMG Discovery Assistance element.

-Upon reception of the MLME-FST-SETUP.indication, the SME of the device that received the discovery assistance request determines if it accepts the requested discovery assistance.
+Upon reception of the MLME-FST-SETUP.indication, the SME of the STA that received the discovery assistance request determines if it accepts the requested discovery assistance.
 The SME shall encode the determination results in the DMG Discovery Assistance element, and issue an MLME-FST-SETUP.response to the Old Band MLME to send back discovery assistance response.

 The SME that received the MLME-FST-SETUP.confirm including the DMG Discovery Assistance element shall determine if the discovery assistance response indicates that the discovery assistance is accepted.
-If it has been accepted, the SME shall start its DMG STA on the channel specified in the Multi-band element.
-Further, the SME shall issue an MLME-SCAN.request to its New Band MLME in accordance with the parameters contained in the elements in the received frame.
+If it has been accepted, the device shall start its DMG STA on the channel specified in the Multi-band element.
+Further, the SME of the DMG STA shall issue an MLME-SCAN.request to its New Band MLME in accordance with the parameters contained in the elements in the received frame.

 Upon the successful completion of the on-demand sector sweeping, the two multi-band devices may complete the FST procedure as described in 11.31.2 (FST setup protocol).